Croatia Volunteer Highlights

 During the weekends, volunteers have spare time to relax or explore other parts of Split and Croatia.
 You can explore the old town of Split - situated in the Diocletian Palace, which is a UNESCO World Heritage site, and has many landmarks to observe.
 Take a stroll along the seafront promenade and hit the beach to soak in the refreshing water of the Dalmatian coast.

 If you want to head further afield, make sure to include the remaining six UNESCO World Heritage Sites in Croatia and to take a sailing trip along the coast.
 With so much on offer, it’s a great idea to do your own research before you go to get an idea of what you may want to see and do once you are in Croatia.
-When it comes to booking excursions, we find that volunteers prefer to get together once in-country to organize travel and tours.
+When it comes to booking excursions, we find that volunteers prefer to get together once in-country to organise travel and tours.

 |Currency||Croatian Kuna (HRK)|